boll-branch/consent-manager/README.md

 Type: `string`<br>
 Default: the [top most domain][top-domain] and all sub domains

-The domain the `tracking-preferences` cookie should be scoped to.
+The domain the `bb-tracking-preferences` cookie should be scoped to.

 ##### bannerContent